saasbook/AV102/week3/scrum.md

 there's lots of materials online ... there's a fan(tastic) ...
 Distributed Scrum there's a fantastic book from IBM with all proceeds going to charity;
 a practical guide to Distributed Scrum.
-I mean this just goes to show that scrum ... it's not just crazy start-up hotheads who are trying Distributed Scrum;
+I mean this just goes to show that Scrum ... it's not just crazy start-up hotheads who are trying Distributed Scrum;
-this is IBM with thousands of employees and locations all over the world ... distributed scrum really it's taking the whole scrum and just doing it online!
+this is IBM with thousands of employees and locations all over the world ... distributed Scrum really it's taking the whole Scrum and just doing it online!
 It's as simple as that!
 I mean there are sorts - all sorts of issues that come up ... to do with particularly ... time zones.
 I think time zones is one of the most challenging things but as I mentioned I think in previous sections and I'll keep mentioning it again because I ... to be honest I am starting to find being in a Hangout where everybody can share their screen instantly is actually ...
-I would almost rather have my scrums online ... as long as everybody's got a good internet connection ... and you can see all of the Scrum activity that we're doing online at AgileVentures ... all the time.
+I would almost rather have my Scrums online ... as long as everybody's got a good internet connection ... and you can see all of the Scrum activity that we're doing online at AgileVentures ... all the time.
 If I just go ...
-I mean I've got a little clip from the website ... basically we have this series ... we have scrums and then pair hookups going on just constantly really its every 4 or 5 hours around ... twenty-four/seven at different times and you can jump in and see a scrum taking place and this sort of pseudo scrum of scrums as we review, as we work through using Pivotal Tracker to manage all of our activities.
-So in fact one of your assignments this week will be to come and join in the scrum and join in if you can with voting on some features for one of the AgileVentures projects to see: "Scrum in Action!!"
+I mean I've got a little clip from the website ... basically we have this series ... we have Scrums and then pair hookups going on just constantly really its every 4 or 5 hours around ... twenty-four/seven at different times and you can jump in and see a Scrum taking place and this sort of pseudo Scrum of Scrums as we review, as we work through using Pivotal Tracker to manage all of our activities.
+So in fact one of your assignments this week will be to come and join in the Scrum and join in if you can with voting on some features for one of the AgileVentures projects to see: "Scrum in Action!!"
 ... yes indeed and personally I think